ibm-cloud-docs/bare-metal/cpcompmanlic.md

 3. Select **Actions** > **Cancel** for the control panel license you want to cancel.
 4. Enter any notes about the cancellation in the **Notes** text box.
 5. Click **Continue** to advanced to the confirmation screen.
 6. Select the **Data Loss Acknowledgement** check box.
 If you didn't back up any important data, return to the first step and back up all data before canceling the license.
-  {: tip}

 7. Click **Cancel License**.

 After you start the cancellation process, the control panel license is scheduled for cancellation for the upcoming billing anniversary date.
 If the cancellation was made in error, you can void the cancellation on the Cancellations screen in the {{site.data.keyword.cloud_notm}} console.